War communism: Social

 In the cities and surrounding countryside, the population experienced hardships as a result of the war.
 Peasants, because of the extreme scarcity, were beginning to refuse to co-operate in giving food for the war effort.
-Workers began migrating from the cities to the countryside, where the chances to feed themselves were higher, thus further decreasing the possibility of barter of industrial goods for food and worsening the plight of the remaining urban population and further weakening the economy and industrial production.
-Between 1918 and 1920, Petrograd lost 70% of its population, while Moscow lost over 50%.
+Workers began migrating from the cities to the countryside, where the chances to feed themselves were higher, thus further decreasing the possibility of barter of industrial goods for food and worsening the plight of the remaining urban population and further weakening the economy and industrial production.Between 1918 and 1920, Petrograd lost 70% of its population, while Moscow lost over 50%.
 Barrier troops were also used to enforce Bolshevik control over food supplies in areas controlled by the Red Army to protect against raids from anti-communist forces.

 A series of workers' strikes and peasants' rebellions against war communism policies broke out all over the country, such as the Tambov Rebellion (1920–1921), which was neutralized by the Red Army.
 A turning point came with the Kronstadt rebellion at the Kronstadt naval base in early March 1921, which also ended with a Bolshevik victory.
 The rebellion startled Lenin because Bolsheviks considered Kronstadt sailors the "reddest of the reds".
 The nature of these uprisings and their leadership were also of significant concern because they were generally left-wing uprisings led by opposition leftists, thus creating competition with the Bolsheviks.
 According to David Christian, the Cheka, the state Communist Party secret police, reported 118 peasant uprisings in February 1921.

+The food dictatorship also dealt a heavy blow to local Soviets.
+When Soviets in Saratov, Samara, Simbirsk, and elsewhere—where the majority of delegates protected peasant interests—abolished fixed prices and restored free trade, Moscow responded with the decree of May 27, 1918, abolishing the autonomy of local Soviets and concentrating power in the hands of the central Food Commissariat.
+The Menshevik historian Abramovich bitterly remarked that "those seeking freedom had returned to the old bureaucracy".